electric-sheep-co/arduino-redis/README.md

 # Arduino Redis Library

-An Arduino library for Redis.
-It currently supports get, set & publish.
+An Arduino library for Redis (currently supporting only the ESP8266; all platforms coming soon).

+Current supported command set: GET, SET & PUBLISH.

 ### Examples